Calil-Silva/gratibox-front/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you will first need to run `npm i` to install all the dependencies and then you can run:

 ### `npm start`